microsoft/PowerToys/README.md

 #### What is being planned for v0.53

-For [v0.53][github-next-release-work], due to holidays, we'll be in a maintance sprint but here are some of the larger items:
+For [v0.53][github-next-release-work], due to holidays, we'll be in a maintenance sprint but here are some of the larger items:

 - Hope to add Always on Top into PowerToys.
 We currently have a proof of concept ready.
 - We are working to heavily reduce / remove the UAC prompt over the next few releases on install.
 This is a big shift so it is spanning multiple releases so we can isolate issues if they do occur.
 Work is tracked in [#10126](https://github.com/microsoft/PowerToys/issues/10126)